Environmental Priorities for 2022 Legislative Session

 Housing: Encourage the availability of affordable housing to all economic segments of the population of this state, promote a variety of residential densities and housing types, and encourage preservation of existing housing stock.

-Take Action: HB 1099 passed the House 56-41.
+HB 1099 passed the House 56-41.
 (See below for notes on House committee hearing) It went next to the Senate Committee on Housing & Local Government for executive action (see below for March 16 hearing).
 It passed the Housing & Local Government committee and the Ways and Means, but was stopped in the Senate Transportation Committee.
-There is an opportunity to incorporate provisions of 1099 in another GMA bill, HB 1241, which has passed the house and is pending in the senate.
-You can find your state senator and send a message at https://futurewise.salsalabs.org/amendhb1241/index.html.
+However, a a proviso was approved in the Final Operating Budget that will fund the Department of Commerce to create the programs needed to implement the GMA climate change element that HB 1099 would have created.

 The building electrification bill, HB 1084, has been transformed into the Governor's Healthy Homes & Clean Buildings bill.
 Building electrification is one of the environmental justice legislative priorities identified at the Justice Summit.
 The following provisions are in the bill: